Finding Your Voice: Tips From a Teen Therapist on How to Talk to Your Teen Daughter & Get Respect

 2. Unappreciated Mom

 Gina: Mom!
-I cannot stand when you talk to me that way!
+I cannot stand it when you talk to me that way!

 Mom: I try so hard and you just never appreciate me!
 (Mom disengages from the conversation and begins to cry instead of engaging her daughter’s request for finding a new way of talking together.)